 That sounds frustrating!
 Unfortunately, though, it's not unusual for this to be the case.
 You're most likely to find fibre broadband in areas that have a lot of homes and businesses… but sometimes providers have to skip parts of city centres.

 There are a few reasons why they might do that.

 For a start, it's difficult to dig up a city centre to install fibre cables.
 It can be extremely disruptive in such a busy place, and engineers are more likely to encounter problems with listed buildings, fancy pavements, and so on.
 That also means the wires in the ground have probably been there a while now, and might be a bit too old to handle the kind of speeds and bandwidth that fibre broadband would bring.

-City centres are also densely packed - you'll find lots of homes, flats, and business all sharing a broadband line within a very small area.
+City centres like London are also densely packed - you'll find lots of homes, flats, and business all sharing a broadband line within a very small area.
 Even if fibre is available, the local cabinet may be so overloaded with subscriptions that there isn't room to connect an extra household.